Doulas and Dads/Partners

 Research shows that male partners provide more support, eye contact and hands-on comfort when a doula attends the birth.
 Men are more useful, not less, with a doula.
 Doulas help partners to be active and supportive to whatever degree suits them, on the continuum of “sitting in the corner quietly” to being very hands-on.
 The mother and her partner experience higher degrees of birth satisfaction.
 Family bonding is faster and stronger with birth and/or postpartum doula support.
 Women have better breastfeeding experiences and breastfeed longer with doula support.
 The whole family benefits!

 …An excerpt from The Doula by Phyllis Klaus, MFCC, CSW & Marshal Klaus, MD

 “Most labor partners have a strong desire to help and participate, and feel useful and necessary to the woman in labor.
 The woman wants to feel her partner’s love, sense of connection, responsibility and sense of sharing in the intimate experience of bringing their child into the world.
 But for the companion who shares an emotional bond with the laboring woman, it can be difficult to remain objective and calm when seeing her experiencing discomfort, fear or pain.
 In addition, the labor partner is usually trying to deal with his/her own share of emotions.
 In most cases, they will be wondering but afraid to ask, “Will everything be all right?”

-There’s an excellent article written by a dad at http://pregnancy.about.com/od/doula1/a/dads-and-doulas.htm.
+There is also an excellent article written by a dad at https://pregnancy.about.com/od/doula1/a/dads-and-doulas.htm.
 If a busy dad wants to check out only one thing, then this would be the one.